guibueno/guibueno.github.io/_faq/01-method.markdown

 An approach, therefore, is a consistent body of knowledge (strategies, best practices, ...) that supports a particular path to language teaching and learning.
 It does so without being too restrictive or normative.

 *Image 1* summarizes this whole trajectory from the designer methods to the post-method era.
-It ends with the acknowledgement that "*there is no single right way to learn languages*".
+It ends with the acknowledgment that "*there is no single right way to learn languages*".

 [![Image 1 - The Post-Method Era](/images/doc1-intro-methods.jpg)](/images/doc1-intro-methods.jpg)
 _Image 1 - Methods & The Post-Method Era_